jfalameda/rust-math-parser/README.md

 ## How it works:

 1. The input is sent to the lexer for lexical analysis
 2. The returned tokens are then passed to the parser.
-The parser creates an AST tree that can be evaluated to retrieve the result.
+The parser creates an AST tree that can be evaluated.

 ## How to use it